Zero-sum stopping games with asymmetric information: Optimal stopping times

 \section{Optimal stopping times}

 Using the PDE characterization of the value function $V:\Delta(K)\times\Delta(L)\rightarrow\mathbb{R}$ by Theorem \ref{thmextremal}, it is possible to give a verification theorem for mixed stopping times for both players.
-Here we present the characterization of optimal stopping times $\mu$ for Player 1, i.e. the player observing $X$.
-By symmetry of the problem the result for Player 2 is given in a similar way.\\
+Here we present the characterization of optimal stopping times $\mu$ for player 1, i.e. the player observing $X$.
+By symmetry of the problem the result for player 2 is given in a similar way.\\

-In order to characterize optimal stopping times $\mu$ for Player 1, we introduce the belief process of the uninformed player over $X$.
-Let us fix a mixed stopping time $\mu \in \CT^X_r$.
-Despite the fact that Player 2 has no information on $X$, he can compute for any $t\geq0$ the conditional distribution $\pi_t$ (defined below) of $X_t$ given the event that player 1 did not stop before time $t$.
+{Our construction being quite technical, we provide below a heuristic description of our result which emphasizes the relations with the existing literature on dynamic games with incomplete information.} In order to characterize optimal stopping times $\mu$ for player 1, we introduce the belief process of the uninformed player over $X$.
+Let us fix a mixed stopping time $\mu \in \CT^X_m$.
+Despite the fact that player 2 has no information on $X$, he can compute for any $t\geq0$ the conditional distribution $\pi_t$ (defined below) of $X_t$ given the event that player 1 did not stop before time $t$.
 To that end we consider the product probability space